 1. Ease of Use

 Modern dehumidifiers are very easy to use.
-If you don’t have an outlet in your closet, you can use a spill-free renewable mini dehumidifier – these use silica gel technology to absorb water, and easily hang directly in your closet along with your clothes.
+If you don’t have an outlet in your closet, you can use a spill-free renewable mini dehumidifier – these use desiccant technology to absorb water, and easily hang directly in your closet along with your clothes.
 Once the beads are full, simply plug the unit into a well-ventilated area to dry out overnight.
 For larger closets or very humid environments, you should definitely opt for a rotary desiccant dehumidifier – these have large water basins and run extremely quiet (they’re even nursery friendly).

 2. Reduced Odors